 Jonathan Turley laid it out really well in his opening remarks.

-Uh this will be the quickest, swiftest with the least amount of substance of any impeachment ever in history here, because there really isn't any underlying facts.
+This will be the quickest, swiftest with the least amount of substance of any impeachment ever in history here because there really isn't any underlying facts.

-If you go back to the Schiff show that took place earlier, and now we're, you know, we've got Jerry Nadler's out there doing his thing.
+If you go back to the shift show that took place earlier, and now we're, you know, we've got Jerry Nadler's out there doing his thing.

-But when you look objectively at all of this, hearsay witnesses are that's not admissible under the federal rules of evidence, nor are people's opinions relevant in any way.
+But when you look objectively at all of this, hearsay witnesses aren't, that's not admissible under the federal rules of evidence, nor are people's opinions relevant in any way.

-Um, but the fact is the only one is Sonlin.
+But the fact is, the only one is Sondlin.

 He's the only one that has any relevant testimony that would be relevant in a real case with real admissible evidence.